PlagueHO/CosmosDB/docs/Get-CosmosDbCollection.md

 PS C:\> $continuationToken = Get-CosmosDbContinuationToken -ResponseHeader $ResponseHeader
 ```

-Get the first 5 collection from the the database storing a continuation
+Get the first 5 collections from the the database storing a continuation
 token that can be used to retrieve further blocks of collections.

 ### Example 4